 You’re given a number of options when you book your cruise – one of them being what kind of cabin you want (interior / exterior with balcony etc).
 That’s the one that people pay the most attention to, but choosing where your cabin is located is just as (if not more) important, particularly if you get sea sick easily.

 You want to be aiming for the middle of the ship and on a middle deck for the smoothest ride – this is the location where you’re least likely to feel the ship movements.
+Make sure you check out this post on how to avoid seasickness.

 Try and avoid cabins next to high-traffic areas like lifts or bars too as they can be noisy.